Westminster Business Forum

 Online

-This conference will focus on next steps for public procurement reform in England and Wales.
+This conference will focus on next steps for public procurement reform in England, Wales and Northern Ireland.

-It will be an opportunity for stakeholders and policymakers to assess priorities emerging in the early implementation of the Procurement Act 2023, following it coming into effect in February 2025, including how public bodies and suppliers are adapting to the new rules.
+It will be an opportunity for stakeholders and policymakers to assess priorities emerging in the early implementation of the Procurement Act 2023, following it coming into effect in February 2025, including how public bodies and suppliers are adapting to the new rules and integrating top-level goals set out in the recently published National Procurement Policy Statement (NPPS).

 Sessions in the agenda will consider what will be needed for legislation to effectively support widened competition for contracts, greater transparency and simplicity for bidders, and improved oversight and evaluation of procurement processes.